deshartman/AgentPay/README.md

 # Configuration steps:

 1. Create an API Key/secret to use with the services.
-Update the .env files with details.
+Update the server "agent-pay-server/.env" with details.

-2. Create a Twilio Sync Service and update the "agent-pay-server/env" & "agent-pay-client/.env" with:
+2. Create a Twilio Sync Service and update PAY_SYNC_SERVICE_SID in "agent-pay-server/.env"

-- PAY_SYNC_SERVICE_SID=ISxxxx
+3. Create a new Pay connector and note the name of the connector.
+Update PAY_CONNECTOR in "agent-pay-server/.env"

-2. Configure a SIP Domain and registered users as required and update SIP_DOMAIN.
+4. Configure a SIP Domain and registered users as required and update SIP_DOMAIN in "agent-pay-server/.env"

-3. Deploy the Server side with "twilio serverless:deploy" and update the client .env with the FUNCTIONS_URL Functions domain.
+5. Deploy the Server side with "twilio serverless:deploy" and update the client "agent-pay-client/.env" with the VUE_APP_MERCHANT_SERVER_URL.

-4. Update VUE_APP_MERCHANT_SERVER_URL with the required local merchant node server url; e.g., http://localhost:4000
+6. Test Voice calls

 - make an inbound test call to make sure the SIP endpoint receives the call.
 - Check the Sync service map "guidMap" to make sure a Call SID was written
 - Make an outbound call from the SIP endpoint to any number
 - Check the Sync service map "guidMap" to make sure a UUI was written and a corresponding Call SID

-5. Create a new Pay connector and note the name of the connector.
-Update PAY_CONNECTOR .env in the client side

-6. Start the local Merchant server via NPM Script.

-- "1 Merchant"

-7. Start the client via NPM script
+5. Start the client via NPM script

-- "2 Vue serve"
+- "Vue serve"

-8. Go to the client URL
+6. Go to the client URL

-9. Make a call to the SIP user or PBX from a PSTN number
+7. Make a call to the SIP user or PBX from a PSTN number

-10. Once answered, click the "Start Pay Session" button.
+8. Once answered, click the "Start Pay Session" button.

-11. on the calling handset now enter the card details using the keypad:
+9. on the calling handset now enter the card details using the keypad:

 - Enter a test credit card e.g. 4444 3333 2222 1111
 - enter a cvc e.g. 123